Dipole Anisotropy in Gravitational Wave Source Distribution: Data Analysis

+where we have taken $f_1$ and $f_2$ both Gaussian and there would be 5 parameters to estimate from the data, $p,\sigma_1,\sigma_2,\mu_1$, and $\mu_2$, defined as mixture proportion, the standard deviations and means respectively for the distributions $f_1$ and $f_2$.
+One such fitting is shown in Fig. [\ref{bimodal}] for the event GW$191219\_163120$.It may be possible to improve the fit using a different functional form.
+This may improve the extracted position coordinates of the sources and hence lead to better determination of the dipole.
+However, the dominant source of error is the intrinsic fluctuations in number counts and the error in mass values or positions is comparatively negligible.
+Hence, we find that our analysis is sufficiently reliable and postpone further refinements to future research.

+From Fig. [\ref{bimodal}], we can say that probability of the event at $RA_1=54$ is 0.55 and probability of event at $RA_2=221$ is 0.45.
+To get an estimate of the declination angle (DEC) of the event at $RA_1$ and $RA_2$, we look into the skymap of the given event and approximated the corresponding angles as $DEC_1=-35$ and $DEC_2=35$ directly from the given skymap, as shown in Fig. [\ref{GW191219}]

+We have done the same analysis for all the events and determine the angles RA, DEC and corresponding probabilities of each event.
+The resulting skymap of all events weighted with their probability is shown in Fig.[\ref{BBH_loc}].
+Here colorbar represents the probability of the event.

+We determine the cosine of angle ($\cos\theta$) between unit vector along the CMB dipole and unit vector along the direction of each source.
+In forward hemisphere with respect to CMB dipole, $\cos\theta$ will be positive and in backward hemisphere $\cos\theta$ will be negative.
+We use the masses of events in detector frame.
+The results are shown in Table \ref{GW_data}\ .

-In order to determine if the sources are distributed isotropically we determine the mean value of the mass per source in each of the four $\cos\theta$ bins.
-We define two observables, i.e. the mean mass per source $M$ and the weighted mean mass per source, $M'$:
+In order to determine if the sources are distributed isotropically we determine the observable mean value of the mass per source in each hemisphere.
+We define mean mass per source $m$ as:

-In Table \ref{tbl2} we list the values of weighted mean mass per source and mean mass per source in each bin.

-The results show a fairly significant difference in both the observables $M$ and $M'$ in different bins.
-The mean mass is much higher in the direction of the CMB dipole in comparison to the opposite direction.
-This is in direct contrast to the prediction based on our motion with respect to the cosmic frame of rest which predicts exactly the opposite trend.
-Furthermore the amplitude is much larger than predicted.
-The cause of this behaviour is so far unknown and more data is needed before we can hope to provide any useful interpretation of results.
-We point out that the CMB dipole points in a direction close to the equatorial plane.
-Hence this effect cannot easily be attributed to the directional instrumental bias since the anisotropy seems to be dominantly in RA.
+where $M_i$ is the observed mass of the source and $p_i$ the probability that the source lies in a particular hemisphere.
+From data we find that the mean mass per source in forward hemisphere is $86.19 ^{5.64}_{2.55}$ $M_\odot$ whereas in backward hemisphere it is $84.6 ^{8.04}_{3.0}$ $M_\odot$.
+We find that the difference between the two is not statistically significant and hence the data is consistent with isotropy.

+We perform a more detailed analysis by determining the best fit value of the dipole amplitude.
+We test the following model for the mass distribution on sky,

+where $\theta$ is the polar angle in a frame with $z$-axis pointing along the CMB dipole axis and $\phi$ being the corresponding azimuthal angle.
+Here $M_0$ is the monopole term and $\delta M$ the dipole amplitude.
+We determine the two parameters $M_0$ and $\delta M$ by minimizing the weighted least square difference.
+This is defined as